 The workers compensation lawyers at Fields Law Firm understand you want to get back to work as soon as possible so you can provide for your family.
 But work restrictions help ensure you and your fellow workers stay safe and healthy.
 If you’re injured on the job, part of the healing process is making sure you don’t re-injure yourself or make your injury worse by going back to work too soon or doing work that is too strenuous.

-Our Workers Compensation and Disability Law Firm is dedicated to answering your questions and helping you do what’s best for yourself, your family, and your future.
+Our Workers Compensation and Disability attorneys are dedicated to answering your questions and helping you do what’s best for yourself, your family, and your future.
 If you have a question about working within the limits of your work restrictions, call us at 1-888-343-5375 or fill out our free form.

 When you receive medical treatment for an on-the-job injury, your doctor will document your work restrictions.
 These restrictions tell you when you can return to work and place limits on the amounts and types of work you should do.
 Doctor restrictions for work also provide important information for your employer to make sure your work restrictions are properly followed.